ossf/scorecard/README.md

 Visit our latest [release page](https://github.com/ossf/scorecard/releases/latest) and download the correct zip file for your operating system.

-Add the binary to your `GOPATH/bin` directory (use `go env GOPATH` to identify your directory if necessary)
+Add the binary to your `GOPATH/bin` directory (use `go env GOPATH` to identify your directory if necessary).

 ###### Verifying SLSA provenance for downloaded releases